Query Options Reference

 Attach the supplied string as a query_label for query-relevant metrics emitted to Prometheus.
 This query option is only available on SQL SETTINGS.

 This is a convenient way to collect metrics on queries emitted by specific applications.
-For example, setting query_label = "grafana-nrt" would result in prometheus metrics like:
+For example, setting query_label = "grafana-nrt" would result in Prometheus metrics like:

 net_http_status_code_bucket{ ... query_label="grafana-nrt" ...}`